mathjax/MathJax/docs/source/api/elementjax.rst

 .. describe:: inputJax

     A reference to the input jax that created the element.
+(In the future, this will be changed to the name of the input jax.)

 .. describe:: outputJax

     A reference to the output jax that has processed this element.
+(In the future, this will be changed to the name of the output jax.)

 .. describe:: inputID